 If it doesn’t ask the farmers what they need, however, who does a development foundation ask?
 The answer, says the Gates Foundation, is science.
 The Gates Foundation has nailed its flag to the mast of big data and scientific rigor.
 It has aggressively pursued scientific data collection as the key to effective action in health care, education, and now agriculture.

 The problem with science, however, is that it is dissonant and contradictory.
 Scientific literature overflows with competing paradigms and answers for how to best help small farmers.

 This then is the context for a new Gates Foundation endeavor, Ceres2030, launched at the recent gathering of the Committee on World Food Security in Rome, Italy, on October 16.
-Co-funded with the Germany’s Federal Ministry of Economic Cooperation and Development with a starting grant of $3.1 million, Ceres2030 is a nonprofit based at Cornell University.
+Co-funded by Germany’s Federal Ministry of Economic Cooperation and Development with a starting grant of $3.1 million, Ceres2030 is a nonprofit based at Cornell University.

 Its press release describes Ceres2030 as a “groundbreaking data project to support smallholder farmers and end hunger.”
 It will “map the fullest possible range of knowledge in agricultural research, establish protocols for systematic review, create a risk-of-bias tool, and then drill down to find the most powerful interventions that can help end hunger.”